Rabbit Care Essentials

 Diet: 80% Hay, Every Day

 The single most important part of your rabbit’s diet is unlimited fresh timothy hay.
-Hay keeps their continuously growing teeth worn down and their digestive system moving.
+I cannot stress this enough.
+Hay keeps their continuously growing teeth worn down and their GI system moving — and trust me, you do NOT want to deal with GI stasis (more on that below).

 Daily diet breakdown: